 Because roll forming is a multi-step process in which each roll performs a different part of the operation, FEA modeling is especially useful.
-In the hands of experienced roll-form engineers, FEA can remove up to eight tool iterations during product development and weeks from manufacturing lead times.
-FEA essentially creates a virtual roll forming mill that engineers can use to carefully examine every part of the process—from each individual set of rolls to every potential product deformity that roll or material flaws might cause.
-Armed with this valuable information, the experienced engineer can make adjustments to ensure the best possible part quality for each application.
+We can essentially create a virtual roll forming mill that our engineers can use to carefully examine every part of the process—from each individual set of rolls to every potential product deformity that roll or material flaws might cause.
+Armed with this valuable information, they can then make adjustments or design recommendations to help ensure the best possible part quality for your application.

 - Analyze and improve product performance and reliability

 - Evaluate different designs and materials